Hello Planning Mashers!

 I also love the goals themselves and how they are oriented toward being a better person and kinder to yourself.

-Love how well-structured this goals spread is.
+I love how well-structured this goal spread is.

 I think it’s very important to include a why to your goals pages, so you always know what’s the reason behind your hard work, as well as can check if this why is still something you want.

 And of course, there are no achieving goals without a step-by-step plan and this spread helps with that as well.

 I think it’s so great how this spread includes both goals and a step-by-step plan, as well as a level 10 life evaluation.

 In just one spread, there is so much covered!